 - “Executives on average spend 40-50% of their working hours in meetings.”

 - “50% of people find meetings to be unproductive.”

 Alternatives to meetings are dashboards and standard reporting tools, which help but are typically limited to a common set of insights for a particular project or program, leaving the big picture in question.

 With agility as work deliverables become smaller, more frequent, and more numerous, it gets increasingly harder to see the big picture – to get a holistic view of the work.
-In fact, even before the rapid proliferation of agile practices there was a need for a holistic view because of the many disparate systems and project tools across the enterprise.
-For many organizations, they struggle to know what projects and work even exists, which is the fundamental starting point before you can seek to understand, analyze, and make better decisions.
-To solve this challenge at Coras we use a mind-map style view that paints the complete picture, including the ability to zoom-in on targeted program/projects/work elements, or zoom-out to groups, projects or the whole.
+In fact, even before the rapid proliferation of agile practices, there was a need for a holistic view because of the many disparate systems and project tools across the enterprise.
+Many organizations, struggle to know what projects and work even exist, which is the fundamental starting point before you can seek to understand, analyze, and make better decisions.
+To solve this challenge at CORAS we use a mind-map style view that paints the complete picture, including the ability to zoom in on targeted program/projects/work elements, or zoom-out to groups, projects, or the whole.

 The holistic view across teams, and across the organization, not only benefits leadership but helps managers and team members – connecting everyone together.
 This is the second benefit of a mind-map style approach, the relationship or connections among work to creating an understanding of where things are, and how all the pieces fit together.
 As my boss frequently reminds me “it’s often what you don’t know that gets you in trouble.”